“Healthy Stir-fried Chinese Spinach aka Yin Choi (Leaf Amaranth) with Goji Berries (Wolfberries). Don’t forget it’s nutritional values!”

 So, for adult, we eat Chinese Spinach very often, too.
 However, it’s not suitable to be taken by people who suffers from gout and rheumatism due to its high content of organic acid.

 Not only in Asia, many Europe countries use this vegetable (with purple colour in the middle of the leaf type) to make salad dish.
 We, Asian, prefer to have it in soup or stir-fried with minced garlic.

 I cooked Chinese Spinach with Wolfberries, in addition to minced garlic.
-My girl loves the natural sweetness of wolfberry.
+I loved the natural sweetness of wolfberry.
 By adding extra wolfberries into the dish, it makes the overall biting more interesting and better mouthfeel in the palate.
 It also presented more appealing with the additional colour on top of the greens.

 Not only for the sweetness of Wolfberry that makes the dish even tastier.
 Wolfberry has valuable nutrients of traceable dietary minerals, vitamins and amino acids, which should not be overlooked.
 Chinese says it is important to consume for maintaining good vision.
 Smile.

 It takes less than 20 minute to prepare.
 It’s so simple to cook:

 About 500 gram of Chinese Spinach (苋菜)

 1 spoonful of wolfberries